Stark choices seen in French election

 “Both of these two winners of the first round have the peculiarity of representing movements that have never governed,” Le Temps opined.
 “The second round will see two visions of France confront each other, one inclusive and open to the world as well as its stakes, and the other entrenched behind its borders and old myths.
 The final choice of the French will change their country but also the face of the world.”

+"The Republicans and the PS (Socialist Party) have been out of the game.
+This is unprecedented, underlined the Swiss newspapers Tribune de Genève and 24 Heures.
+“But it would be false to believe that this poster is only an accident of Fillon.
+The former prime minister and candidate of the Republicans lost more with the controversial social security reform project than because of his arrangements with the truth of family jobs.
+Rebooting half of a country by putting the other on a diet was very bad.”

-A columnist for Swiss newspaper 24 Heures called the race “a duel of happy globalisation against unhappy globalisation.”
+A columnist for 24 Heures called the race “a duel of happy globalisation against unhappy globalisation.”
 The paper’s correspondent in Paris described Le Pen as an agent of division: “Against the elites, against foreigners, against the EU.”